-10.7.5.2.3 Locking mechanism checks
+15.2 Locking mechanism checks

-The primary purpose of these tests is to verify that the male to female locking mechanism, once correctly applied using the supplied applicator, cannot be subsequently dismantled in such a way that would allow the tag or one of the tag parts to be re-used.
+The primary purpose of these tests is to verify that the male to female locking mechanism, once correctly applied using the supplied applicator, cannot be subsequently dismantled in such a way that would allow the tag to be re-used.
 A locked ear tag should be tamperproof so tampering with the locked tag will render the tag unusable.